Enderun Colleges: History

-In 2006 the college launched with the accreditation of the Philippine Commission on Higher Education (CHED) and with Dr. Lorraine Villanueva as the founding Dean.
-There were 80 students enrolled in the college's one degree, International Hospitality Management, with specialization in Hotel Administration or Culinary Arts.Formed an academic partnership with Les Roches Swiss Hotel Association Hotel Management School (later renamed as Les Roches International School of Hotel Management in 2007), a top hotel and tourism management college in Switzerland and Spain.
+In 2006, the college launched with the accreditation of the Philippine Commission on Higher Education (CHED), with Dr. Lorraine Villanueva as the founding Dean.
+There were 80 students enrolled in the college's only degree at the time: International Hospitality Management, with specialization in Hotel Administration or Culinary Arts.
+Around this time, Enderun Colleges fostered an academic partnership with Les Roches Swiss Hotel Association Hotel Management School (later renamed as Les Roches International School of Hotel Management in 2007), a top hotel and tourism management college in Switzerland and Spain.
 The partnership allows Enderun students to earn a Certificate in Hospitality Operations from Les Roches as they study for their Enderun's bachelor's degree.

-Located in Ortigas Center’s Wynsum Corporate Plaza, where the college also opened an application restaurant called Restaurant 101, under the leadership of Culinary Head Chef See Cheong Yan.
+Endurun Colleges on its initial stages was located in Ortigas Center’s Wynsum Corporate Plaza, where the college also opened an application restaurant called Restaurant 101, under the leadership of Culinary Head Chef See Cheong Yan.

-In 2007 the student population grew by more than 200 students.

-Established a partnership with Alain Ducasse Formation or ADF (now renamed as Ducasse Education), the professional training center of well respected chef Alain Ducasse.
+In 2007, the student population grew by more than 200 students.
+It also welcomed on board a new partnership with Alain Ducasse Formation or ADF (now renamed as Ducasse Education), the professional training center of well respected chef Alain Ducasse.
 The partnership gives Enderun’s culinary students the opportunity to earn an ADF certificate as they take their bachelor’s degree.
 The curriculum integrates the culinary methods of Alain Ducasse himself, one of the world’s most celebrated chefs, into the Enderun Culinary program.

-In 2008 Simon Bakker joined as Vice President for Business Development.

-Moved to its permanent 1.7-hectare campus in McKinley Hill, Bonifacio Global City.
+In 2008, Simon Bakker joined as Vice President for Business Development.
+It was during this time that it moved to its permanent 1.7-hectare campus in McKinley Hill, Bonifacio Global City.
 Holdings company A. Soriano Corporation (ANSCOR) made an investment into Enderun.

-Opened Enderun Extension, the continuing education arm of Enderun Colleges.
+Additional investors made it possible to open Enderun Extension, the continuing education arm of Enderun Colleges.

-In 2009 Launched its second program: the Bachelor of Science in Business Administration program, with three majors, Finance and Wealth Management, Business Process Management and Consulting, and Marketing Management (the first two majors are now renamed as Financial Management and Operations Management, respectively).
+In 2009, Enderun Colleges launched its second program: Bachelor of Science in Business Administration, with three majors, Finance and Wealth Management, Business Process Management and Consulting, and Marketing Management (the first two majors are now renamed as Financial Management and Operations Management, respectively).

-In 2010 Launched its third program: the Bachelor of Science in Entrepreneurship, which focuses on the Family Enterprise.
+In 2010, the institution launched its third program: Bachelor of Science in Entrepreneurship, which focuses on the Family Enterprise.